How to look for Royal Naval Division service records 1914-1919

 - Use AND to find more than one term in a description

-- Use “quotation marks” to find exact phrases
+- Use “double quotation marks” to find exact phrases

 Be careful with the use of quotation marks as this can hide some potential matches.
 For instance if you search for “John Thompson” it will not find “John Arthur Thompson” or “Thompson, John”